elixir-europe/BioHackathon/interoperability/Using blockchain in biomedical provenance the identifiers use case/README.md

 - Identify the added value of Blockchain technologies on BioSamples and similar sample management tools.
 - Create a prototype on Hyperledger Composer of a Business Network (BNA) that includes the data standards and current functionalities (workflows) of BioSamples.
-- High-level design of the (Fabric) network that will support the BNA.
+- Smart contract to track provenance in the curation process.
-- Extend BioSamples to include other complementary digital assets: protocols, laboratory notebooks (if time permits).
+- Suggest possible extension in order to implement different layers of curation and generate different states of the samples.

-Our code will also contribute to the https://github.com/Blockchain4openscience/sample-networks project.
+Our code will also contribute to the https://github.com/Blockchain4openscience project.
 We also expect to start the discussion about using blockchain technology for keeping the trail of evidence in the annotation process.

 ## Expected audience
 ---